Can't Find a File on Mac? Try 6 Ways (Before Assuming It's Deleted)

 Recover the file using data recovery software

-If you don't have Time Machine backup and the file is not in iCloud, you can try professional data recovery software.
+If you don't have a Time Machine backup and the file is not in iCloud, try professional data recovery software.

-However, if the deleted data has already been overwritten by new files, the original content is permanently lost.
+Note: If new files have already overwritten the deleted data, the original content is permanently lost.
 Besides, on SSD-based Macs, the TRIM feature may erase deleted data quickly, leaving no recoverable traces.

 1. Download, install, and open iBoysoft Data Recovery for Mac.